 I am impulsive.

-Despite the fact that my life is a complete mess, I make a lot of effort to maintain the good image and deny having any issues.
+Even though my life is a complete mess, I make a lot of effort to maintain a good image and deny having any issues.

-I find it irritating that I can’t trust people around me.
+I find it irritating that I can’t trust the people around me.

 People say I lack emotion.